Luis Arraez Player Props: Marlins vs. Athletics

 - TV Channel: BSFL

 Looking to place a prop bet on Luis Arraez?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Luis Arraez At The Plate

-- Arraez has an OPS of .903, fueled by an OBP of .437 to go with a slugging percentage of .466.
-All three of those stats rank first among Miami hitters this season.

-- Among qualified hitters in MLB, he ranks first in batting average, first in on-base percentage, and 54th in slugging.
+- Among qualified batters in MLB play, he ranks first in batting average, first in on-base percentage, and 62nd in slugging.

-- Arraez enters this game on a seven-game hitting streak.
-Over the course of his last outings, he's hitting .471.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.